daninvasc2/gymgoals/README.md

 # metas_academia

-A new Flutter project.
+Trabalho de faculdade para a matéria de tópicos avançados.

 ## Getting Started

-Trabalho de faculdade para a matéria de tópicos avançados.

 A few resources to get you started if this is your first Flutter project: